-As an example, think of the interaction between buyers and sellers.
-Buyers and sellers repeatedly interact, but to a first approximation many of the pairings may be modeled as random.
-In many cases a buyer transacts only once with any given seller, or interacts repeatedly but anonymously (when the seller is a large store, for example).
+As an example, think of the repeated interaction of buyers and sellers.
+To a first approximation, many of the pairings may be modeled as random; in many cases a buyer transacts only once with any given seller, or interacts anonymously (when the seller is a large store, for example).